jeffkaufman/shrubgrazer/README.md

 This is a python WSGI app, with [no dependencies](https://www.jefftk.com/p/designing-low-upkeep-software) outside of the python standard library and whatever you decide to use to serve it.
-[EDIT: actually it does depend on dateutil, which I forgot wasn't in the standard library; working on removing it.]
 If you want to use Nginx with uWSGI, install them both and then use a configuration like:

 ```
 nginx.conf: